liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-me.md

 -  "Excuse me," a voice said, "aren't you Wilson?1' He looked up at a middle-aged man in the inevitable khaki shorts with a drawn face the colour of hay —— the heart of the matter

 -  "Yes, that's me —— the heart of the matter

+- "That's me —— the heart of the matter

+-  "You remember me, Mr —— the heart of the matter

+-  If you would step with me for a moment into the bathroom  —— the heart of the matter

+-  But when I do get home you'll never see me here again —— the heart of the matter